proksee-project/proksee-cmd/docs/assemble.md

 # Assemble

-This pipeline assembles sequencing reads using an expert system to guide decision-making through the various stages of sequence assembly.
+The assemble pipeline assembles sequencing reads using an expert system to guide decision-making through the various stages of sequence assembly.
 The pipeline consists of pre-assembly, fast assembly, and expert assembly stages.

 ## Stage 1: Pre-Assembly